 Nav is the first site that gives small business owners access to both personal and business credit data, as well as insights to help improve business creditworthiness for free.
 It is the only destination offering access to the FICO® LiquidCredit® Small Business Scoring Service℠ (FICO SBSS score), often called the credit score every small business needs to know.
 The FICO SBSS score factors in personal credit, business credit and financial business data and is used by banks, credit unions and more than 7,500 lenders across the U.S. as part of the qualification for small business loans.
 Additionally, the U.S. Small Business Administration uses the FICO SBSS score to pre-screen its 7(a) loan applications under $350,000.

 Nav.com and its mobile app give access to easy-to-ready personal and business credit reports, along with actionable advice and monitoring all in one spot.
-It also provides tools to build business credit and a marketplace that matches users to lending options via a needs-based filter.
+It also provides tools to build business credit and matches users to lending options via a needs-based filter.
 This all makes it much easier for business owners to get approved for the most appropriate funding, lower their costs and save time.

 This article was originally written on August 25, 2015 and updated on September 9, 2022.